jennguyen1/nhuyhoa/_posts/2016-01-27-One-Two-Sample-Tests.md

 * Equal variances
 * Identical (but non-normal) distributions

-THe object is to determine whether one distribution is shifted relative to the other.
+The object is to determine whether one distribution is shifted relative to the other.

 $$H_0: F_1(x) = F_2(x)$$